-The function of the Consumer Assistance Program (CAP) of the State Bar of Georgia is to serve the public and members of the Bar.
+The function of the Client Assistance Program (CAP) is to serve the public and members of the Bar.
 Individuals contact CAP with their questions or issues about legal situations, seeking information, complaints about attorneys and communication problems between clients and attorneys.
 Most problems can be resolved by CAP's providing information and referrals, possibly contacting the attorney or suggesting other ways of dealing with the situation.
-CAP does not investigate allegations of very serious unethical misconduct.
-At CAP's request, persons with such complaints are referred to another department at the Bar for possible investigation.
+Contact the Client Assistance Program at 404-527-8759.

-Following are some typical problems and what the Consumer Assistance Program does to help:
+Following are some typical problems and what the Client Assistance Program does to help:

 "I am having trouble getting a lawyer to handle my case."
 CAP cannot refer consumers to individual lawyers, but will suggest they call their local voluntary (non-regulatory) bar association or lawyer referral service.

 "The lawyer won't return my calls."
 CAP may suggest that the client send the attorney a certified letter (with return receipt) to express his or her concerns.
 If that fails to get a reasonable response, CAP may possibly contact the attorney on the client's behalf.

 "I don't know what's happening on my case.
 I haven't heard from my lawyer for months."
 CAP may suggest that the client send the attorney a certified letter (with return receipt) to express his or her concerns.
 If that fails to get a reasonable response, CAP may possibly contact the attorney on the client's behalf.